kwsou/simple-song-query-client/README.md

 ```

 ## Running as executable
 If you already have the compiled build, when you unzip the build, you should see `simple-song-query-client.exe`.
 Simply running that will work.
 The files written are located inside `./output`.
-If you wish to check the output, there is also a logs located under `./logs`.
+If you wish to check the program output, there is also logs located under `./logs`.